 Initially funded solely by donations, the district assisted in the formation of Travis County Rural Fire Prevention District #7 in 1985, later converting to Travis County Emergency Services District #5 in 1993.
 Much of Travis County Emergency Services District Number 5’s funding currently is derived from property tax receipts and a 1% Sales Tax on goods and services sold within the service district.

 Today, Travis County ESD #5 is a combination career/volunteer emergency services organization that serves an area of southern Travis County approximately twelve square miles in size that boasts a population of approximately 17,000 residents and contains approximately $1,299,000,000 in taxable property.
-The apparatus fleet consists of two Engines, two Brush trucks, two Tenders, one Support, and one Command Tahoe.
-Our call volume is approximately 950+ calls per year and we maintain an average response time of five and a half minutes.
+The apparatus fleet consists of one Engine, one Engine/Tender, one Brush truck, one Tender, one Battalion truck, and one Command truck.
+Our call volume is approximately 1300+ calls per year and we maintain an average response time of five and a half minutes.
 As almost 75% of our call volume is first-response EMS; it is important that are staff are dual certified in fire suppression and EMS medical response.

 Operating solely with volunteers until 2005, ESD#5 now employs 12 full-time firefighters, Driver/Operators, and officers working 24hours a day.
-The ESD also employs a part-time paid Chief, a part-time battalion Chief and a part-time office manager.
+The ESD also employs a full-time paid Chief, a part-time Battalion Chief and a full-time office manager.

 Dispatch communications are coordinated on a twenty-four hour basis through the Austin Fire District, and all personnel have radio communication/notification devices.
 Training is conducted according to the Texas Commission on Fire Protection, the State Firefighters’ and Fire Marshals’ Association of Texas, and the District of State Health and Human Services.
 ESD #5 provides all protective personal equipment and issues only NFPA approved safety equipment.
 In addition to fire suppression, ESD#5 engages in fire education/safety, fire prevention and inspection enforcement, slope rope rescue, swift/still water rescue, vehicle extrication and hazardous materials mitigation.